-Circus is shocked, dismayed, panicking as he tries to revive this 20something in a soggy, short kit dress.
+Circus is shocked, dismayed, panicked as he tries to revive this 20something in a soggy, short cut dress.
 And when she refuses a hospital and hides from other boats, he can only wonder.

 “Are ye one of those ASYLUM seekers?”
 Maybe she swam from the Med in the Middle East.
 “Ondine” she calls herself.
 A touch poetic.
 And she sings.

-It’s only when he’s telling his daughter Annie (Alison Barry, in one of the more adorable-precocious performances in recent screen history) this “Once upon a time” tale as she takes dialysis that he hears on a more “logical” solution to the mystery.
+It’s only when he’s telling his daughter Annie (Alison Barry, in one of the more adorable-precocious performances in recent screen history) that this “Once upon a time” tale as the little girl takes dialysis that he hears a more “logical” solution to the mystery.

 “Is she a selkie then?”

 Annie’s a minor authority with the wherewithal to become a library-trained expert on the subject.
 And when she finally meets Da’s “water baby,” holed up at his mother’s old cottage, she proceeds to tell the rescued woman about the mermaid-like selkies and their “seal coat” and the “seven tears” that can tie them to “a landsman” for “seven years” should she fall in love.

 As Ma (Dervla Kerwan) is a surly unrepentant alcoholic, Annie would like Da to have somebody new in his life.
 Ondine is “good luck.”
 When she sings, lobsters crowd his traps and all sorts of fish fill his net — even salmon, “which you never catch trawling.”